timhughes/vagrant_ansible_okd4/README.md

-You need to remove the *bootstrap* server when it has finished doing the initial setup of the *cp* systems.
+You need to remove the *bootstrap* system when it has finished doing the initial setup of the *cp* systems.
 The following command will monitor the bootstrap progress and report when it is complete.